 Students should follow the steps outlined on our website to register for services or accommodations.

-No, many students either choose not to register for disability services or they have not met the eligibility criteria for services.
-Some do not need services or accommodations.
-Others need disability services but choose not to use them because they are concerned with the stigma attached to disclosing a disability and being considered less capable than non-disabled peers or seen as asking for special consideration.
-Faculty members do not have to provide unregistered students with accommodations.
+No, students may choose not to register for disability services.
+Some may not need services or accommodations.
+Others may benefit from disability services but choose not to use them because they are concerned with the stigma of disclosing a disability.
+The university’s work towards creating a climate where all students with disabilities feel comfortable coming forward is ongoing.

 An accommodation is the modification, adjustment, or elimination of a barrier to a program or service to enable an individual with a disability to participate on an equal basis.
 Extended time for test taking, document conversion of print material to alternate formats, and real-time captioning are examples of accommodations provided for Cornell students.

-When a student gives you an accommodation letter and discloses that he or she has a disability, you should meet privately with the student and establish a means of providing accommodations in a timely manner that is satisfactory to you and the student.
-Faculty members can also greatly assist the student by asking what can be done in the course to facilitate learning and access to the class.
+When you receive an accommodation letter, it puts you on notice of the accommodations that a student has been officially approved to receive.
+You should communicate privately with the student and establish a means of providing these accommodations in a timely manner.
+You can also greatly assist the student by asking what can be done in the course to facilitate learning and access to the class.